Best Amazon Prime Day 2018 deals: Phones, cases, accessories and more

-Amazon Prime Day has begun!
-There are some great deals on phones, cases and other accessories right now.
+Amazon Prime Day has already started!
+On Monday, e-commerce giant Amazon posted some great deals on phones, cases and other accessories, which are still continuing today.
 These deals will end on Tuesday at 11:59 p.m.
 PT (Wednesday, 2:59 a.m.
 ET).
-Be sure to check back on this post for the rest of the day and through Tuesday, as we will be updating it with new deals as we find them.
+Be sure to check back on this post for the rest of the day, as we will be updating it with new deals as we find them.
 Also, read our overview of the Prime Day deals from every product category.
 Good luck out there!

 Note that CNET may get a share of revenue from the sale of the products featured on this page.